skierpage/minibugz/README.md

 Object creation
 ---------------
-"Create new bug from form values" seems like an object call, thus ```$bug = new Bug ( $_POST )``` The big issue is whether this should validate.
-If it does validate and validation fails and throws an error, you can't redisplay the form showing bug contents, because the bug isn't there &mdash; I don't think you can throw an error *and* return an object.
+"Create new bug from form values" seems like an object call, thus ```$bug = new Bug ( $_POST )``` But if creation validates and validation fails and throws an error, you can't redisplay the form showing bug contents, because the bug isn't there &mdash; I don't think you can throw an error *and* return an object.

 So either you make processing and error reporting more complicated, or you have separate steps to create a bug object, validate it, and persist it.
-The latter is where I ended up, but now you have multiple methods that all iterate through object fields and consider each one, which violates DRY unless you drive it from a buzzword-compliant ORM meta description of bugs which destroys "simple readable PHP".
+The latter is where I ended up, but now you have multiple methods that all iterate through object fields and consider each one, which violates DRY unless you drive it from a buzzword-compliant ORM meta description of bugs, which degrades the goal of "simple readable PHP".

 the Bug plus status object
 --------------------------
-When displaying the list of bugs, with a LEFT JOIN with status_code you get extra info.
-If you use PDO:FETCH_CLASS or PDO:FETCH_INTO to return a bug instance, Could just add extra info to a Bug object, could have a bug_list instance have these extra fields.
+When displaying the list of bugs the LEFT JOIN with status_code, I use PDO:FETCH_INTO to populate a bug instance.
+The additional columns add extra keys to the bug object.
+It feels messy not to use a Bug_with_status subclass object, but PHP doesn't care.

 TODO
 ====